FellowshipOfTheGame/comic-sans/README.md

 - [x] Better indicate some Boss attacks so Players can't die without knowing what was coming.
 - [x] Add instructions screen.
 - [x] Finalize the new Boss.
+- [x] Make the game possible to be played with controller (not tested).
+- [x] Make the game possible to be played only with keyboard.

 ---